Zbyl/BinaryFormatSerializer/README.md

 2. Google Protocol Buffers formatters would be a nice addition to this library.
 3. Helper classes implementing versioning would be a nice addition too.
 4. This library does not use asserts, even where they would make sense.
 Exceptions are thrown instead.
 This is because asserts are not overridable, and BOOST_ASSERT() has inconsistent behaviour in debug and release mode, depending on whether it was overriden by the user, or not.
 Once BOOST_ASSERT() is fixed I will probably use that.
-5. This library currently assumes a little endian machine.
-Once boost::endian library is available the code will be updated to use it.
-6. It would be a nice exercise to try to make ISerializer a concept for boost::poly or adobe::poly, instead of a polymorphic type.
+5. It would be a nice exercise to try to make ISerializer a concept for boost::poly or adobe::poly, instead of a polymorphic type.
 This is partially done now, by making serializers non-polymorphic, and providing a polymorphic AnySerializer<>.